Funerals and Ashes

 It’s also important for us as those who continue to live in this world.
 For our own health and the importance of the grieving process, it is vital that we have a chance to say goodbye properly.

-Everyone who lives in the parish is entitled to either a burial service (funeral) or to have their ashes buried in their local parish churchyard by their local parish priest regardless of whether they attended church or not while they were alive.
+Everyone is entitled to either a burial service (funeral) or to have their ashes buried in their local parish churchyard by their local parish priest regardless of whether they attended church or not while they were alive.

-The churchyards at East Farleigh, Hunton, Linton and West Farleigh are open should you require a burial or an interment of ashes, and ministers from our benefice are available for services at the crematorium should you require a cremation.
+The churchyards at East Farleigh, Hunton, Linton and West Farleigh are open should you require a burial or an interment of ashes.

 Where do I start?

-When a loved one dies, it can feel overwhelming.
+When someone dies it can feel overwhelming.
 Not only are you dealing with your own loss, but there’s the need to organise a funeral service and deal with a mountain of paperwork.